Transport Properties of Active Particles Moving on Adjustable Networks: Results

+We now seek to quantify agglomeration and clarify its connection to optimal persistence.
+Doing so will prove relevant even in the absence of true MIPS, which is usually the case for excluded-volume models without translational noise~\cite{hawthorne2025role,partridge2019critical}.
+In fact, for lattice models of persistent particles that interact via excluded volume, there is a simple crossover from weak to strong agglomeration as persistence increases, without signatures of a sharp transition~\cite{soto2014run}.
+For reasons that shall become clear, we calculate the fraction of particles located in the ``deep interior'' of a cluster, with respect to the total number of particles with at least one neighbor.
+This is defined as

 Here $N_{\alpha}$ is the number of occupied nearest-neighbors of particle $\alpha$, $\delta_{i,j}$ is the Kronecker delta, and $\Theta$ is the Heaviside function.
-For our triangular lattice model, this is just the number of particles with six neighbors divided by the number particles with at least one neighbor.
-Figure~\ref{fig:fixedTopologyDeta}b shows that ${\tau_p}^*$ correlates very well with the value of $\tau_p$ marking the onset of a finite value of $\eta_\text{int}$.
+For our triangular lattice model, $\eta_\text{int}$ is just the number of particles with six neighbors divided by the number particles with at least one neighbor.
+For the densities considered in this work, the denominator in Eq.~(\ref{eq:1}) is always nonzero, so $\eta_{\mathrm{int}}$ is computed over all Monte Carlo frames without ambiguity.
+Our definition of $\eta_\text{int}$ is motivated as follows.
+We observed that, to enter the regime where diffusion decreases with persistence due to clustering, it is not sufficient that more particles get blocked as persistence is increased.
+Temporarily blocked particles can remain significantly mobile on average when residing in small clusters, as particles near cluster interfaces escape more frequently.
+Diffusion begins to decrease with persistence only when clusters are large enough to contain many particles in their deep interior.

+This is exactly what we verify by plotting $\eta_\text{int}$.
+Figure~\ref{fig:fixedTopologyDeta}b shows that ${\tau_p}^*$ correlates very well with the value of $\tau_p$ marking the onset of appreciable $\eta_\text{int}$.
 For instance, see the black dashed line connecting figures~\ref{fig:fixedTopologyDeta}a and~\ref{fig:fixedTopologyDeta}b: The optimal persistence time marks both the maximum of $D_\text{eff}$ and (approximately) the onset of $\eta_\text{int}$ for $\phi=0.064$ (magenta triangles in the figure).
-Although the crossover to finite $\eta_\text{int}$ is not sharp, this result provides a simple explanation for the agglomeration mechanism that is responsible for non-monotonic diffusion in these systems.
+Although the crossover to finite $\eta_\text{int}$ is not sharp, this result provides evidence for agglomeration as the mechanism responsible for the non-monotonic diffusion in these systems.